-Mustard seed plants do not need fertilizer if they have been planted in well amended garden soil, but if you are unsure if your soil is nutrient rich, you can add a balanced fertilizer to the roots once the plants are 3-4 inches tall.
+Mustard seed plants do not need fertilizer if they have been planted in well amended garden soil, but if you are unsure if your soil is nutrient rich, you can add a balanced fertilizer to the roots once the plants are 3 to 4 inches tall.

 How to Harvest Mustard Seeds

 The mustard plants will eventually flower and go to seed.
 The flowers of mustard seed plant are generally yellow but some varieties have white flowers.
 As the mustard flower grows and matures, it will form pods.
 Watch for these pods to start to turn brown.
 Another sign that you are nearing harvest time will be that the leaves of the plant will start to yellow.
 Be careful not to leave the pods on the mustard seed plant for too long as they will burst open when fully ripe and the mustard seed harvest will be lost.

 The next step in harvesting mustard seeds is to remove the seeds from the pods.
 You can do this with your hands, or you can place the flower heads in a paper bag and allow them to finish maturing.
 The pods will open on their own in 1-2 weeks and a gentle shake of the bag will shake loose most of the mustard seeds.

 Mustard seeds can be used fresh, but like other herbs and spices, if you plant on storing them long term, they will need to be dried.